Skip to content

 Particle Systems

 • Use GPU Instancing on particle materials to reduce draw calls.
+Unity only applies it to particle systems whose Renderer → Render Mode is Mesh, so it does nothing for ordinary billboard particles.

 • Avoid very high particle counts — aim for the minimum number of particles that still looks good.
+See Optimization for what the particle components actually cost at runtime, and for the per-particle explosion-force trap.

 Audio Guidelines